ytakefuji/openai/README.md

 2. どの部屋が利用可能ですか？
 </pre>
 # Exercises
-1. Write a program for asking a question and a temperature to ChatGPT and returning the response.
+1. Write a program for interactively asking a question and a temperature to ChatGPT and returning the response.

 The temperature is a determinant from 0.0 to 1.0 to control the randomness.
 The larger the temperature, the greater the randomness.

 2. Write a english-to-japanese translator.